erev0s/apkInspector/README.md

 The command-line interface (CLI) serves as a practical illustration of how the methods provided by the library have been employed.

+## Reliability
+Please take [a look at the results](https://github.com/erev0s/apkInspector/tree/main/tests/top_apps) from testing apkInspector against a set of top Play Store applications

 ## Planned todo
  - Improve documentation